dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 1. Create a [service account token](/docs/dbt-cloud-apis/service-tokens) to authorize requests. dbt Cloud Admin users can generate a _Metadata Only_ service token, which can be used to execute a specific query against the Metadata API for authorization of requests.

 2. Access the API by using the endpoint `https://metadata.{YOUR_ACCESS_URL}/graphql`.
     * Replace `{YOUR_ACCESS_URL}` with the appropriate [Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
 For example, if your multi-tenant region is North America, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.
+If your multi-tenant region is EMEA, your endpoint is `https://metadata.emea.dbt.com/graphql`.

 3. Go to the [GraphQL API](https://metadata.cloud.getdbt.com/graphql) sandbox, which supports arbitrary queries.